Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: Introduction

-\paragraph{Outline of the paper.} Section \ref{sec:sl2} reviews the direct approach for $sl_2$: the well-known coproduct of $sl_2$ allows us to derive contiguity relations for the $sl_2$ Clebsch-Gordan (CG) coefficients, from which we deduce that these coefficients are proportional to the dual Hahn polynomials.
-In Section \ref{sec:GA}, the general reverse approach is described in detail, and we present the methodology to construct the algebra's defining relations and the coproduct such that the associated CG coefficients are the polynomials we initially selected.
-We then apply this procedure to the various finite families of the Askey scheme in Section \ref{sec:askey} and of the q-Askey scheme in Section \ref{sec:qaskey}.
-Finally, Section \ref{sec:outlook} is devoted to outlining the different future problems opened by the results obtained in this work.
+{\bf Outline of the paper.} Section~\ref{sec:sl2} reviews the direct approach for $\mathfrak{sl}_2$: the well-known coproduct of $\mathfrak{sl}_2$ allows us to derive contiguity relations for the $\mathfrak{sl}_2$ Clebsch--Gordan coefficients, from which we deduce that these coefficients are proportional to the dual Hahn polynomials.
+In Section~\ref{sec:GA}, the general reverse approach is described in detail, and we present the methodology to construct the algebra's defining relations and the generalized coproduct such that the associated CG coefficients are the polynomials we initially selected.
+We then apply this procedure to the various finite families of the Askey scheme in Section~\ref{sec:askey} and of the $q$-Askey scheme in Section~\ref{sec:qaskey}.
+Finally, Section~\ref{sec:outlook} is devoted to outlining the different future problems opened by the results obtained in this work.

-\paragraph{Notations.} The generalized hypergeometric functions \cite{GR,KLS10} are defined by:
+{\bf Notations.} The generalized hypergeometric functions~\cite{GR,KLS10} are defined by

-for $r,n$ non-negative integers, and where the Pochhammer symbols are
+for $r$, $n$ non-negative integers, and where the Pochhammer symbols are

-The $q$-hypergeometric functions \cite{GR,KLS10} are defined by:
+The $q$-hypergeometric functions~\cite{GR,KLS10} are defined by

-for $r,n$ non-negative integers, with the $q$-Pochhammer symbols given by
+for $r$, $n$ non-negative integers, with the $q$-Pochhammer symbols given by

 The $q$-binomial coefficients are